ThinkBigAnalytics/scalding-workshop/Workshop.md

 	hadoop fs -cp data data

 Then you can using the `scripts/scald.rb` script in the Scalding distribution to run any of our scripts as Hadoop jobs.
-For example, using the `StocksDividendsJoin4` exercise:
+For example, using the `Twitter6` exercise:

 	cd $SCALDING_HOME
-	scripts/scald.rb --host your_hadoop_host \
+	scripts/scald.rb --hdfs --host localhost \
+	  ../scalding-workshop/scripts/Twitter6.scala \
+	  --input            data/twitter/tweets.tsv \
+	  --uniques          output/unique-languages.txt \
-		../scalding-workshop/scripts/StocksDividendsJoin4.scala \
+	  --count_star       output/count-star.txt \
-		--stocks data/stocks --dividends data/dividends \
-		--output AAPL_stocks_divs
+	  --count_star_limit output/count-star-limit.txt

 On my laptop, I use `localhost` for `your_hadoop_host`.

 # Conclusions